 The logging statement configures a wide variety of logging options for the name server.
-Its channel phrase associates output methods, format options and severity levels with a name that can then be used with the category phrase to select how various classes of messages are logged.
+Its channel phrase associates output methods, format options, and severity levels with a name that can then be used with the category phrase to select how various classes of messages are logged.

-Only one logging statement is used to define as many channels and categories as are wanted.
-If there is no logging statement, the logging configuration will be:
+Only one logging statement is used to define as many channels and categories as desired.
+If there is no logging statement, the logging configuration is: